 Welcome to Volunteer Memphis

-Volunteer Memphis is at the heart of volunteering, building capacity for effective volunteering and connecting people with opportunities to serve throughout Memphis and Shelby County.
+Volunteer Memphis, an action initiative of Leadership Memphis, is at the heart of volunteering, building capacity for effective volunteering and connecting people with opportunities to serve throughout Memphis and Shelby County.
 We work with nonprofits, churches, schools, corporations, and other groups that engage volunteers to make community programs stronger.

 - Mobilize volunteers to make a difference in their communities.

-- Assist community organizations and businesses in developing successful volunteer programs that offer meaningful, effective volunteer opportunities.
+- Assist community organizations and businesses in developing successful employee engagement programs that offer meaningful, effective volunteer opportunities.

 - Promote the power of volunteerism and community service throughout the Mid-South.